 Bring a helper, show him/her the ropes, then spend more of your time bringing on more business.

 I recently had to drop our dog at a local kennel for two days, and the bill came to almost $90!

 There was no nail clipping, shampoo or any extras.
 Just room and board.

-So if you have the room, and like the company, this is a pretty easy way to earn extra money.
+So if you have the room, and like the company, this is a pretty easy way to make money from home.
 Just check to see what local kennels charge, and set your rate competitively lower.

 Personally, I’d rather see my dog spend a few days in the home of someone I can trust, rather than sit in a cage.

 If you have no experience hosting dogs, you can make money while learning the ropes by working with a company like Rover.

 They’ll have you fill out a profile, and if approved, you’ll begin right away.

 The advantage is, that they’ll show you exactly what customers expect from a dog host, and what you’d need to provide in your own service.